CPI Frequently Asked Questions

 Flamingo is a small beach town with a distinctive rural feel.
 Guanacastecos, or people from Guanacaste, are well known for their warm hospitality.
 Since the school is on the beach, this location, like Monteverde, is an excellent choice for those who wish to combine language study with a vacation.

-We observe the following holiday dates, and no class will be held on these days:
+We observe the following national holidays, and no class will be held on these weekdays:

 CPI Heredia, CPI Monteverde and CPI Flamingo remain OPEN the whole month of December 2016

 NOTE: No refunds or make-ups will be made to students for days missed due to holidays.
-However, we will be happy to apply a discount in classes for the week of the holiday.
+However, we will be happy to apply a discount off classes for the week of the holiday.

 There are no vaccinations required to enter Costa Rica, although the Center for Disease Control and Prevention (CDC) does recommend that travelers be vaccinated against Hepatitis A and B. Malaria contraction in Costa Rica is extremely rare, and most cases have been reported along the Caribbean coast; however, some visitors do bring anti-malaria medication.
 All tap water is potable, although if you wish to drink only bottled water it is readily available throughout the country.
 Costa Rica has high-quality, relatively inexpensive medical care; if you need to see a health care professional during your stay in the country, we will be happy to assist you.